troegeraaron/studious-tribble/README.md

 ### Why?

 I've wanted to colaborate on software before, but where do you start?
 How do you reach people?
 Are people scary?
-If I don't the documentation does that make me a bad person?
+If I don't read the documentation does that make me a bad person?
 Can I contribute to something and have fun?

 Yes.